War of Independence

 A young man from Carlow died of burns and shock on Friday the 21st of May, he was admitted to the Mater Hospital Dublin on the 12th of May.
 The young man name was Patrick Meaney.
 Evidence was produced at the inquest into his death that he may have been involved in the burning of the abandoned Police Barracks at Ballybrack County Dublin.
 A large force of Volunteers attended the Funeral of Meaney who was buried at Tomard about three miles from Leighlinbridge County Carlow.
 The coffin was draped with a republican flag and the mourners numbered around 3000 which included at least 3 marching bands.

-Liam Scully was shot and mortally wounded in an attack on the Barracks in Kilmallock County Limerick.
+Liam (William) Scully was shot and mortally wounded in an attack on the Barracks in Kilmallock County Limerick.
 Scully had to be buried at midnight to avoid the attention of the Black and Tans.
 Scully held a B.A. degree and was a teacher with the Gaelic League.
 He is buried in Templeglantine.
 Born in 1891 he was from Glencar, Caragh Lake, County Kerry.
 He joined the Irish Volunteers in 1914 and had served as captain with the 1st Kerry Brigade, at the time of his death he was serving with the East Limerick Brigade Active Service Unit (Flying Column).

 Peter C McCreesh of Aughanduff, Armagh, was shot dead at Cullyhanna, South Armagh when with a group of about seven others he attempted to hold up a Policeman.
 The Policeman was fired on and hit but managed to fire seven shots at McCreesh, killing him.
 The incident happened after what was described as a Sinn Fein rally.
 The Policeman, Sergeant Holland, died later from wounds received.